stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 #### Actions items in this section :
 1. You will run a script that will send large amount of traffic to the API
 2. You will observe & confirm the issue through AWS monitoring tools.
+The following resources had been deployed to perform these actions.

 ![Section3 Base Architecture](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-testing-canary-alarm-architecture.png)